Programer6/Phoenix3D/README.md

 - **X/Y Axis Travel:** 217 mm × 217 mm
 - **Z-Axis Travel:** 230 mm

----

-## Frame

 - Aluminum extrusion (2020/2040)
-- Reduced dimensions for compact footprint

----

-## Motion System

 - CoreXY kinematics
 - Linear rails on X and Y axes

+## Why I designed this 3D printer:

+Building on the experience from ambu Mini-style design, designing a CoreXY felt like the natural progression to challenge myself with more advanced printer kinematics.